Test-Time Adaptation for Unsupervised Combinatorial Optimization: Preliminaries

 \subsection{Unsupervised NCO with instance-specific optimization: PI-GNN}

-PI-GNN~\citep{schuetz2022combinatorial} is a general UL framework for CO problems formulated as a quadratic unconstrained binary optimization (QUBO)~\citep{lucas2014ising, glover2018tutorial, djidjev2018efficient}.
+PI-GNN~\citep{schuetz2022combinatorial} is a general unsupervised framework for CO problems formulated as a quadratic unconstrained binary optimization (QUBO)~\citep{lucas2014ising, glover2018tutorial, djidjev2018efficient}.
 Given an instance of a CO problem, PI-GNN learns a solution via $g_\theta(G)$.
 Since the input graph lacks node features, PI-GNN initializes learnable node embeddings randomly and passes them through a GNN.
 The model outputs a relaxed solution $x \in [0,1]^n$ by optimizing a differentiable QUBO objective, followed by a rounding step to produce a valid binary solution.
 As PI-GNN applies a GNN to each problem instance individually and optimizes the corresponding QUBO objective, it operates in a fully training-data-free, instance-specific manner.\looseness=-1

-However, prior works have shown that PI-GNN can perform worse on dense graphs than EGN and Meta-EGN~\citep{wang2023unsupervised, ichikawa2024controlling}.
-For this reason and consistency in baseline selections, we consider an instance-specific EGN variant that is optimized from scratch for each test instance, which can outperform fine-tuning trained EGN, as shown in Section~\ref{sec:method}.
-Building on this observation, we propose \NAME{}, which helps fine-tuning trained generalizable unsupervised NCO overcome the performance gap between instance-specific methods by enabling effective test-time adaptation while retaining the benefits of prior training.
+Prior works have shown that PI-GNN can perform worse than EGN and Meta-EGN on dense graphs~\citep{wang2023unsupervised, ichikawa2024controlling}.
+For this reason and consistency in baseline selections, we consider an instance-specific EGN variant that is optimized from scratch for each test instance.
 We discuss more recent extensions to PI-GNN in Section~\ref{sec:discuss}.